CragglesG/KnowledgeGraphed/README.md

 # KnowledgeGraphed

-KnowledgeGraphed is an in-development, experimental knowledge graph generator.
+KnowledgeGraphed is an experimental knowledge graph generator.
 It converts text data in a `.txt` file to a knowledge graph using NetworkX and spaCy.

 **STRICTLY EXPERIMENTAL, DO NOT USE IN PRODUCTION**